Hughes-Genome-Group/deepC/tensorflow2.0_compatibility_version/README.md

 ### Description

 Tensorflow 2.0 compatibility version of deepC.
 Adapted from the 1.8.0 version.
-Runs in Tensoflow2 (2.0 and 2.1 with CUDA 10.0 and 10.1 respectively).
+Runs in Tensoflow2 (2.1 with CUDA 10.0).

 If you have Tensorflow 2.1 with CUDA 10.1 installed used the tensorflow 2 compatibility version.
 This version only covers to tensorflow 2.0 as the backwards compatibility has syntax variations.

 The code is only adapted to load in tf1 compatibility mode.
-A reimplementation of in tensorflow2 is to follow.

 ### Content